JelmervanL/LAMAS/docs/index.md

 ### Implementation
 We will implement a Kripke model to simulate AI players against other AI players.
-This will be implemented using the Python programming language, using the mlsolver framework for implementing the Kripke model and modelling the behaviour of the agents.
+This will be implemented using the Python programming language as well as using the mlsolver framework for implementing the Kripke model and modelling the behaviour of the agents.
 Mlsolver is a framework for creating Kripke structures and solving modal logical formulas.

 ### Results
 The following table show the results of all the different parameter configurations that were examined: